syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Unhide-Excel-Worksheets.md

 # Unhide Excel Worksheets

-Hidden sheets can be unhidden or made visible to the users.
+Hidden sheets can be unhidden.
 The following code shows how to unhide Excel worksheets with Interop and XlsIO for .NET.

 ## Interop